 The foodservice industry went through a slump when it came to the business in 2020 due to COVID-19.
 During these uncertain times restaurants, hotels, and commercial kitchens were faced with challenges presented by the pandemic.
 These commercial businesses managed to survive only by facing these challenges head-on.
-This was possible due to quickly adapting to the changes and modifying their old systems of work when it came to commercial kitchen design.
+This was possible due to quickly adapting to the changes and modifying their old systems of work when it came to commercial kitchen design and planning.

 However, things started to turn around in 2021.
 The fall in the number of cases, and a vaccine being developed by countries all around the world to immunize their citizens has led to a positive sign for these businesses to be back on track.